 Read full review: Acer Chromebook 11 Review

 Key Specs: CPU: Intel Celeron N4000 Dual-Core| RAM: 4GB | Storage: 64GB eMMC | Screen: 14 HD (1920 x 1080) | Battery Life: 6:38 (hrs:min) | Weight: 2.43 pounds

 The 14-inch Acer Aspire 1 A114-32-C1YA makes it to the Best Laptops under $500 list as the best choice for bargain hunters looking for an affordable, stylish and lightweight laptop for daily productivity, and one that offers the flexibility of Windows 10, something Chromebooks lack.

-With the latest Aspire 1, Acer is offering a budget laptop with a stylish design that is both slim and lightweight, with a 1080p display that’s sharper that what rivals offer for the same price.
+With the latest Aspire 1, Acer is offering a budget laptop with a stylish design that is both slim and lightweight, with a 1080p display that’s sharper than what rivals offer for the same price.

-It scores well as a media consumption device, that will allow you stream movies, watch videos, web browsing and handle basic office tasks.
+It scores well as a media consumption device, that will allow you to stream movies, watch videos, web browsing and handle basic office tasks.

 Read full review: Acer Aspire 1 A114-32-C1YA Review

 The Bottom Line

 That said, when shopping for the best laptops under $500, your buying decision comes down to whether you need a full-fledged Windows PC, or can do with the simplicity of a Chromebook.
 A Windows 10-based machine will suffice if you have apps you depend on, such as Microsoft Office suite apps, or Adobe for media creation.

 On the other hand, Chrome OS machines can run the Android versions of these apps with Google Play emulation, but they offer the very basic when it comes to features.
 In our best laptops under 500 list we’ve covered the best machines you can buy for the price.